Language selection

 Coordinates are expressed using the North American Datum 1983 (NAD83) geodetic reference system.

-Decades of scientific activity in the Gully were foundational in its designation as an MPA.
-These activities continue in the MPA and they play a critical role in its management.
-Research increases our understanding of the physical, chemical and biological processes important for the Gully MPA.
+Decades of scientific activity in the Gully were foundational in its designation as an marine protected area (MPA).
+These activities continue in the MPA and play a critical role in its management.
+Research increases our understanding of the physical, chemical and biological processes important for the Gully MPA ecosystem.
 Research also contributes to our knowledge of the human history and socio-economic importance of the MPA.
 Monitoring is conducted to provide managers with accurate and timely information on the state of the ecosystem and related threats which can trigger management changes.

 When the Gully was being assessed as an MPA candidate, DFO coordinated a compilation of existing knowledge.
 The resulting Science Review was published as a Research Document and summarized in a Habitat Status Report, both in 1998.
 Some information gaps were filled by research projects conducted at the Bedford Institute of Oceanography between 1999 and 2001.
 These and other ongoing studies confirmed the Gully's significance as a diverse and highly productive ecosystem with a remarkable variety of habitats for fish, mammals, seabirds and bottom dwellers.
 The Gully Ecosystem report captured the state of knowledge in 2002 and made the case for special protection under Canada's Oceans Act.